damesek/clojure-nginx-setup-ssh/README.md

-# nginx-clojure quick start/ setup
+# Clojure-nginx quick start/ setup
 Quick Clojure-Nginx server setup with ssh file

 I created a quick and easy start for Clojure-Nginx server on Ubuntu 14.04 Trusty.
 Around 50 steps in 1.
 If you don't want to create manually that is a great start.
 I added lein2, MongoDB, Redis for session handling, plus Nginx-Clojure package if you want to compile custom Nginx setup.